Postcards from the Wedge: Plot

 Bart then decides to destroy Springfield Elementary, which has recently been damaged by a subway tremor he and Milhouse caused on the town via the subway tracks, by driving a train under it.
 Homer and Marge find a note from Lisa informing them of this prank, and they decide to take immediate action.
 They rush to the subway station, where Homer tries to push the emergency kill switch.
 It is stuck, but Homer then imagines that the switch is Bart, pretends to be strangling him, and he succeeds in stopping the subway.
 Skinner is relieved when he realizes the school is saved, and he puts a flag up.
 However, the flagpole falls against the already damaged building, causing it to collapse, much to Nelson and Edna's delight.
 Bart is therefore grounded for a week and forced to finish his homework and tweet Homer about his current activities, and his parents begin to keep their son in line again.
-Eventually, Lisa finds out that Bart wrote the note himself and planned be to caught in order to get their parents' attention back, as he misspelled the word "Elementary" in the note.
+Eventually, Lisa finds out that Bart wrote the note himself and planned to be caught in order to get their parents' attention back, as he misspelled the word "Elementary" in the note.
 However, seeing that Bart learned his lesson, Lisa happily agrees to keep it a secret, much to Bart's relief.

 Cultural references

 The opening cartoon is in the style of the animated television series The Jetsons.
 The Itchy & Scratchy Show cartoon is a parody of the Fox television series House.
+And Bart is seen watching an episode of the Pokémon Anime.